 MOD EUR/44A22/1

-RESOLUTION 197 (REV. DUBAI, 2018)
+RESOLUTION 197 (REV. bucharest, 2022)

 Facilitating the Internet of Things and smart sustainable cities and communities

-The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),
+The Plenipotentiary Conference of the International Telecommunication Union (Bucharest, 2022),

 recalling

-a) Resolution 85 (Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on facilitating the Internet of Things (IoT) and smart cities and communities (SCCs) for global development;
+a) Resolution 85 (Rev. Kigali, 2022) of the World Telecommunication Development Conference (WTDC), on facilitating the Internet of Things and smart sustainable cities and communities for global development;

-b) Resolution 98 (Hammamet, 2016) of the World Telecommunication Standardization Assembly (WTSA), on enhancing standardization of IoT and SCCs for global development;
+b) Resolution 98 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly (WTSA), on enhancing the standardization of Internet of Things and smart cities and communities for global development;

 c) Resolution ITU-R 66 (Geneva, 2015) of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of IoT;

-d) Resolution 71 (Rev. Dubai, 2018) of this conference, on the strategic plan for the Union for 2020-2023;
+d) Resolution 71 (Rev. Bucharest, 2022) of this conference, on the strategic plan for the Union for 2024-2027;

 e) Resolution 139 (Rev. Dubai, 2018) of this conference, on the use of telecommunications/information and communication technologies (ICTs) to bridge the digital divide and build an inclusive information society;